humhub/documentation/docs/about/humhub.md

 all recent contents and activities of all spaces and profiles a user is following and may contains additional sidebar elements as for example a task or calendar overview snippet.

+### Spaces Page

+The spaces page provides an overview of all spaces that are visible for you.
+You can filter them by your status (member, following) and search for specific spaces.

-### Directory
+### People Page

-The directory serves as an overview of the whole network and provides a list of groups, users, spaces as well as a wall stream with all public user profile posts.
+The people page provides an overview of all users.
+You can filter them by user group and your relation to them (following, friendship) and also search for specific users.

 ### Topics